Be3tle/blad-mern-client-side/README.md

-Great!
-Let's incorporate information about Firebase being used for user authentication in the project:
+Certainly!
+Let's add a "Getting Started" section to guide users on how to set up and run the project:

 ---